Pyaar Tune Kya Kiya (film)

 Pyaar Tune Kya Kiya is a 2001 Indian Hindi-language romantic thriller film produced by Ram Gopal Varma, and directed by Rajat Mukherjee.
 It stars Fardeen Khan, Urmila Matondkar and Sonali Kulkarni.
 The soundtrack was composed by Sandeep Chowta.
-The film, which marked Mukherjee's directorial debut, is mainly known for Matondkar's remarkable performance as an obsessed lover.
+The film, which marked Mukherjee's directorial debut, is mainly known for its soundtrack and Matondkar's remarkable performance as an obsessed lover.
 It is a remake of the American film Fatal Attraction.

 Plot

 Ria Jaiswal (Urmila Matondkar) is a headstrong loner and angry woman and the only daughter of a rich businessman in Mumbai, Mr. Jaiswal (Suresh Oberoi).
 Jaiswal loves his daughter but is concerned about her possessive nature.
 One day Ria sets out for a vacation in Goa.
 Jai Bhatt (Fardeen Khan) is a fashion photographer, happily married to Geeta Bhatt (Sonali Kulkarni).
 He meets Ria and takes photos of her without permission and publishes them in the magazine he works for.
 The magazine becomes a hit because of the pictures.
 The chief editor wants Ria to model for their magazine, but she refuses because she is angry at Jai for publishing her pictures without asking her.
 Jai manages to convince her to model, and she falls in love with him.
 She wants to talk to Jai about marriage, but when she visits his home, she is shocked to meet Geeta.
 Shaken and distraught, Ria slips into depression.

 Ria confesses her feelings to Jai, who is startled.
 Seeing her weeping so much, he tells her that he would have accepted her love if not married.
 Jai tells Geeta everything and vows to stay away from Ria.
 However, Ria starts to get possessive about Jai, unable to forget him.
 She attempts suicide and calls him in the middle of the night.
 Jai has no choice but to save and console her.
 This troubles Geeta, and she tells Jai to file a police complaint.
 Jai and Geeta mend their relationship and go out on a date, but that same night, Ria breaks down, and Jai consoles her again.
 This angers Geeta even more.